phenixtax

 Explanation of the overviews presented in slides above

-Tollers are manufacturers that produce on behalf of other parties (e.g. the principal).
-The toller receives as consideration a tolling fee.
+Tollers are manufacturers that produce goods on behalf of other parties, such as the principal.
+In exchange for their services, tollers receive a tolling fee.

-Commissionairs only act as intermediaries to the customers.
-The principal pays them a commission fee.
-In a strip-buy-sell model not an agent but a reseller (Limited Risk Distributor/LRD) is part of the supply.
-The difference is that a resellers becomes owner of the goods.
-Commissionairs are deemed to be owner from a VAT perspective.
-From a VAT treatment perspective Commissionairs and LRDs are therefore similar - buy and sell - but with different legal flows.
+Commissionaires act solely as intermediaries for customers.
+The principal compensates them with a commission fee.
+In a strip-buy-sell model, instead of an agent, a reseller (Limited Risk Distributor, or LRD) is involved in the supply chain.
+The key difference is that a reseller becomes the owner of the goods.
+From a VAT perspective, commissionaires are considered owners.
+Thus, in terms of VAT treatment, commissionaires and LRDs are similar—they both buy and sell—but they operate under different legal frameworks.

-LRDs and Commissionairs have however neither legal ownership to the inventory during storage nor during transport as the principal is at that stage still the legal owner.
-Different accounting rules exist for LRDs compared to Commissionair.
+However, both LRDs and commissionaires do not have legal ownership of the inventory during storage or transport, as the principal retains ownership at that stage.
+Additionally, different accounting rules apply to LRDs compared to commissionaires.

-Note that commissionairs create a PE issue due to new legislation
+Note that commissionaires create a PE issue due to new legislation

 see below and chapter BEPS